-Rivers in London’s parks are being polluted by more than 1,000 dirty drains.
+Rivers in London are being polluted by more than 1,000 dirty drains.
 The system designed to stop the problem can’t cope and is failing to protect them.
 We asked people to send a formal response to Thames Water’s draft Business Plan for 2020-25, calling for more action.
-More than 400 did just that.
-Sadly the Business Plan that Thames Water has sent to the water regulator, Ofwat, only proposes a 2.5x increase in efforts, when a 5x boost is needed.
+Sadly the Plan that Thames Water has sent to the water regulator, Ofwat, only proposes a 2.5x increase in efforts, when a 5x boost is needed.
 We now need to put pressure on Ofwat and the Environment Agency, for too long they have set low targets and our rivers have suffered.
 Sign our petition calling for them to instruct Thames Water to do 5x more.

 The authorities charged protecting our rivers need to recognise that the system is over-capacity.
 A problem that should have ended in Victorian times is plaguing London in the 21st Century.

 All of this puts our health at risk.
 London Waterkeeper has taken water samples in public parks and found worrying levels of e-coli bacteria.
 This shows sewage is in rivers that anyone could come into contact with.

 The truth is the efforts being made to protect our rivers are inadequate.
 We need the Environment Agency and water regulator Ofwat to fully recognise the scale of the contamination.
 Thames Water must be instructed to dedicate more resources to finding homes that have polluting pipes.
 The authorities must fulfil their statutory duties.